-All activities undertaken are recorded in the Santos EHS Toolbox, with the key recommendations recorded and tracked.
+All workshops and exercises undertaken are recorded in the Santos Environmental Health and Safety (EHS) Toolbox, with the key recommendations recorded and tracked.

-5.5.1 Incident Management Team Training and Exercises
+5.4.1 Incident management team training and exercises

 Santos provides training to its personnel to fill all required positions within the IMT.